collectionspace/cspace-installer/README.md

 Some minimal system configuration updates are applied, including:

-- Firewall is enabled (default deny policy) with execeptions for HTTP & SSH
+- Firewall is enabled (default deny policy) with exceptions for HTTP & SSH
 - Software packages are updated automatically
-- SSH ip addresses can be whitelisted (default: all)
+- SSH ip addresses can be whitelisted (default: current location IP address)
 - SSH password authentication is disabled

 These are baseline security features that are required to facilitate